wso2/ai-agent-management-platform/libs/amp-instrumentation/README.md

 # WSO2 Agent Management Platform (AMP) Instrumentation

-Automatic OpenTelemetry instrumentation for Python agents using the Traceloop SDK, with trace visibility in the WSO2 Agent Management Platform.
+Automatic OpenTelemetry instrumentation for Python agents using the Traceloop SDK, with trace visibility in the WSO2 AI Agent Management Platform.

 ## Overview